 4. What is the difference between factoring and discounting receivables?

-Factoring involves selling accounts receivable to a factor for immediate cash, transferring collection responsibilities.
-Discounting receivables, on the other hand, typically used with promissory notes, means selling the notes at a discount to a financial institution, which then collects the full amount upon maturity.
+Factoring involves selling accounts receivable to a factor for immediate cash and transferring collection responsibilities.
+Discounting receivables, on the other hand, is typically used with promissory notes.
+It involves selling the notes at a discount to a financial institution, which then collects the full amount upon maturity.

 Blog Category